mrbullwinkle/availability-minion/README.md

 # availability-watcher
-Proof of concept side-project using a .NET Core 3.0 Worker Service for Azure Monitor - Application Insights Availability monitoring in hybrid/on prem environments running as Windows Service.
+Proof of concept side-project using a .NET Core 3.0 Worker Service for Azure Monitor - Application Insights Availability monitoring in hybrid/on prem environments running as a Windows Service.

 ## Overview